Dan Aykroyd: Other film and television work

-Dragnet, in which Aykroyd co-starred (with Tom Hanks) and co-wrote, was released in 1987.
-The film was both an homage and a satire of the previous Dragnet series, with Aykroyd playing Sgt.
-Joe Friday as a police officer whose law-and-order attitude is at odds with modern sensibilities.
+Dragnet, in which Aykroyd co-starred (with Tom Hanks) and which he co-wrote, was released in 1987.
+The film was both an homage and a satire of the previous Dragnet series, with Aykroyd playing Joe Friday as a police officer whose law-and-order attitude is at odds with modern sensibilities.

-Aykroyd appeared in five films released in 1988, all of them critical and commercial failures.
+In 1988, Aykroyd co-starred with John Candy in the comedy film The Great Outdoors.
+He appeared in four other films released in 1988 (The Couch Trip, She's Having a Baby, Caddyshack II, and My Stepmother Is an Alien), all of them critical and commercial failures.
+His performance in Caddyshack II won him the Golden Raspberry Award for Worst Supporting Actor.

 A sequel to Ghostbusters, Ghostbusters II, was released in 1989; Aykroyd and the other co-creators were reluctant to make another Ghostbusters film, but succumbed to pressure from the film's studio, Columbia Pictures.
 The film, while considered inferior to the original, was another big hit, earning US$215 million.
 Aykroyd was nominated for an Academy Award for Best Supporting Actor for 1989's Driving Miss Daisy.
-He was the fourth SNL cast member to be nominated for an Oscar, after Joan Cusack, who was the third.
+He was the fourth SNL cast member to be nominated for an Oscar, after Joan Cusack.

 Aykroyd's directorial debut was 1991's Nothing but Trouble starring Demi Moore, Chevy Chase, John Candy, and Aykroyd, sporting a bulbous prosthetic nose.
-The film was a critical and box-office flop.
-Aykroyd's other films in the 1990s were mostly similarly poorly received, including Coneheads (also based on a SNL skit), Exit to Eden, Blues Brothers 2000, and Getting Away with Murder.
-Three exceptions were My Girl (1991), which starred Jamie Lee Curtis, and Macaulay Culkin, Tommy Boy (1995), which starred SNL alumni David Spade and Chris Farley, in which Aykroyd played the role of Ray Zalinsky, and Grosse Pointe Blank (1997), in which Aykroyd had a well-received role as a rival hit man.
+The film was a critical and box-office flop, and Aykroyd won a second Razzie for Worst Supporting Actor.
+Most of Aykroyd's other films in the 1990s were similarly poorly received, including Chaplin (1992), Coneheads (1993, also based on a SNL skit), North (1994), Exit to Eden (1994), Canadian Bacon (1995), Getting Away with Murder (1996), and Blues Brothers 2000 (1998).
+Four exceptions were My Girl (1991), which starred Jamie Lee Curtis and Macaulay Culkin; Sneakers (1992), which starred Robert Redford; Tommy Boy (1995), which starred SNL alumni David Spade and Chris Farley, in which Aykroyd played the role of Ray Zalinsky; and Grosse Pointe Blank (1997), in which Aykroyd had a well-received role as a rival hit man.

 In 1994, Aykroyd made a guest appearance in an episode of the sitcom The Nanny as a refrigerator repairman.
 In 1997, he starred as an Episcopal priest in the ABC sitcom Soul Man, which lasted two seasons.
-In 1998, Aykroyd voiced the role of Chip, a wasp, in Antz.
-In 2001, he starred in the Woody Allen film The Curse of the Jade Scorpion.
-Most of his film roles since then have tended to be small character parts in big-budget productions, such as a signals analyst in Pearl Harbor and a neurologist in 50 First Dates.
+In 1998, he voiced the role of Chip, a wasp, in the DreamWorks Animation film Antz.

+In 2001, Aykroyd starred in the Woody Allen film The Curse of the Jade Scorpion.
+Most of his subsequent film roles have tended to be small character parts in big-budget productions, such as a father in Loser (2000), a signals analyst in Pearl Harbor (2001), a neurologist in 50 First Dates (2004), an annoying neighbor in Christmas with the Kranks (2004), and a fire captain in I Now Pronounce You Chuck & Larry (2007).